JohEngstrom/waveshare-esp32s3-7-inch-eez-ui/README.md

 You will have to go through all of the files in `./components/ui/` and change `lvgl/lvgl.h` to `lvgl.h`

-## 📊 ui_import.py: A Tool for Importing UI Components
+## 📊 Alternative Method: ui_import.py
 This script simplifies the process of importing and integrating UI components into your project.
 It automates several tasks, making your development workflow more efficient.

 **Key Features**
 Automated File Copying: Copies UI files from your source directory to the designated project folder (components/ui).

 Header Modification: Automatically replaces lvgl/lvgl.h with lvgl.h in all UI files.

 CMake Integration: Helps you manage the build process by checking for and optionally replacing CMakeLists.txt with a default template.

 Action Implementation: Copies extern functions from actions.h to actions.c and provides basic function stubs for easy implementation.

-Usage
-Running the Script
+**Usage**
 To run the script, execute the following command in your terminal:

-bash
-python ui_import.py [options]
+'python ui_import.py [options]'

 **Specifying Source Directory**
-Use the -d or --directory option to specify the path to your UI source directory.
+Use the '-d' or '--directory' option to specify the path to your UI source directory.

 Example:

-bash
-python ui_import.py -d /path/to/your/ui/components
+'python ui_import.py -d /path/to/your/ui/components'

 If not provided, the script will attempt to use the last specified directory from a configuration file.

 **Selecting Import Mode**

-Use the -m or --mode option to specify the specific actions you want to perform.
+Use the '-m' or '--mode' option to specify the specific actions you want to perform.

 Available modes:

-copy-ui: Only copy UI files.
+'copy-ui': Only copy UI files.
-fix-headers: Only replace headers.
+'fix-headers': Only replace headers.
-fix-cmake: Only check and optionally replace CMakeLists.txt.
+'fix-cmake': Only check and optionally replace CMakeLists.txt.
-fix-actions: Only copy and create stubs for action functions. all (default): Perform all actions.
+'fix-actions': Only copy and create stubs for action functions.
+'all' (default): Perform all actions.

 **Viewing Help**
 Use the -h or --help option to display a list of available options and their descriptions.